-As a result of chronic underfunding, much of the country’s aging drinking water infrastructure either no longer works properly or is in dire need of upgrades, hence the “D” grade.
+As a result of chronic underfunding, much of the country’s aging drinking water infrastructure either no longer works properly or is in dire need of upgrades, hence the “C-” grade from the ASCE.
 The problems are exacerbated by strain from a growing population, continued development and the variability of water supplies in terms of both quantity and quality, which are influenced by climate change.

 A report from The Value of Water Campaign entitled, “The Economic Benefits of Investing in Water Infrastructure” assessed how investments in the nation’s water infrastructure can affect economic growth and employment.
 The report found that closing the gap between infrastructure needs and investment creates jobs and strengthens the economy by generating over $220 billion in economic activity.
-The report projected that closing the gap will save businesses $94 billion in annual sales and save 505,000 jobs over the next 10 years.
+The report projected that closing the drinking water funding gap will save businesses $94 billion in annual sales and save 505,000 jobs over the next 10 years.

 Wastewater Treatment Systems

-When residential septic systems fail or are not properly maintained, they become a major factor in water quality issues, such as harmful algal blooms and red tides caused by nutrient pollution (too much nitrogen and phosphorous).
-The impact varies by watershed and even sub-watershed; there is no federal agency that has oversight of septic systems and they aren’t regulated under the Clean Water Act, although local and state agencies often establish management rules.
+When residential septic systems fail or are not properly maintained, they become a major factor in water quality problems, such as harmful algal blooms caused by nutrient pollution (too much nitrogen and phosphorus).
+The impacts of malfunctioning systems vary by watershed and even sub-watershed — there is no federal agency that has oversight of septic systems and they aren’t regulated under the Clean Water Act, although local and state agencies often establish management rules.

-The remaining 80 percent of households, as well as schools and businesses, rely on wastewater treatment systems, which are overseen by a utility or public works department.
-Wastewater consists of water sent down a drain after use to a wastewater treatment plant.
+The remaining 80 percent of households, as well as most schools and businesses, rely on sewage and wastewater treatment systems, which are overseen by a utility or public works department.
+Sewage systems collect wastewater sent down a drain after use to a wastewater treatment plant.
 Wastewater is piped to treatment plants through over 800,000 miles of public sewers and 500,000 miles of private sewers, and in some locations, are combined with stormwater drains.

-Wastewater is piped to treatment plants through over 800,000 miles of public sewers and 500,000 miles of private sewers, and in some locations, stormwater drains.
 The EPA distinguishes sanitary sewer systems that carry only wastewater from those that also carry stormwater.
-These are known as combined sewer systems, and they’re found in 860 communities which are concentrated in the northeast and Great Lakes region of the US, primarily in older cities.
-Both types of systems – sanitary sewer and combined sewer – can leak untreated wastewater into public waterways especially when inundated with too much water.
+Both types of systems can leak untreated wastewater into public waterways especially when inundated with too much stormwater.